 Recovery of Excessive Blood Clotting in Cats

 Like other medical condition, it is important to keep all follow-up appointments for your pet.
-Your veterinarian will almost recommend strict cage rest for your cat for a certain period of time.
+Your veterinarian will almost recommend strict cage rest for your cat for a certain period.

 So can a cat recover from a blood clot?….
 Yes, Absolutely!

 Recovery depends on the severity of the obstruction and the health of the heart.
-Cats who only suffered a mild blockage with minor paralysis may experience a complete recovery if given the proper treatment.
+For example, cats who only suffered a mild blockage with minor paralysis may experience a complete recovery if given the proper treatment.

 Saddle Thrombus In Dogs

-Now, it is core to note that cats are not the only ones that we see facing blood clot problems.
+Now, it is core to note that cats are not the only ones facing blood clot problems.
 More dogs are getting recognized for more problematic blood clots.

 However, the disease is more manageable than the feline variety.
-A few disorders you may have heard dog experience include but not limited to: Cushing’s disease (an adrenal gland disorder), some cancers, immune-mediated hemolytic anemia (IMHA), heartworm disease and the medical mouthful of glomerulonephritis (a kidney disorder).
+A few disorders you may have heard dog experience include but not limited to Cushing’s disease (an adrenal gland disorder), some cancers, immune-mediated hemolytic anaemia (IMHA), heartworm disease and the medical mouthful of glomerulonephritis (a kidney disorder).

-If you think your cat friend have or had a saddle thrombus see your vet ASAP!
+If you think your cat friend has or had a saddle thrombus see your vet ASAP!
 Saddle thrombosis in cats treatment is easier once it has been identified earlier.

-If you have any questions or concerns about Saddle thrombosis in cats treatment, you should always visit or call your veterinarian — they are your best resource to ensure the health and well-being of your pets (cats included).
+Suppose you have any questions or concerns about Saddle thrombosis in cats treatment.
+In that case, you should always visit or call your veterinarian — they are your best resource to ensure the health and well-being of your pets (cats included).

-Kindly support us by sharing this Saddle thrombosis in cats treatment article on socila media
+Kindly support us by sharing this Saddle thrombosis in cats treatment article on social media

 What is the dosage for nattokinase and ubiquinol for cats who have saddle thrombus brought on by HCM?